bitagoras/xtype/README.md

 Overview
 --------

 xtype is a universal binary notation language for the exchange and storage of hierarchically structured data.
-It is supposed to be a binary equivalent to text formats like [XML](https://www.w3.org/XML/) or [JSON](http://www.json.org/) without their limitations of efficiency. xtype is also suitable for the representation of typical C and Python data structures and offers a lightweight alternative to [HDF5](https://www.hdfgroup.org/solutions/hdf5/) for scientific data storage.
+It is supposed to be a binary equivalent to text formats like [XML](https://www.w3.org/XML/) or [JSON](http://www.json.org/) without their limitations of efficiency. xtype is also suitable for the representation of typical C and Python data structures and offers a lightweight grammar alternative to [HDF5](https://www.hdfgroup.org/solutions/hdf5/) for scientific data storage.

-Up to now there exists neither a xtype library nor a xtype editor or reader.
+So far there exists neither an xtype programming library nor an xtype editor or reader.

 Basic idea
 ----------

-The grammar tries to be minimalistic while it covers all possible application cases.
-Missing features of the format can be added by so-called _footnotes_.
-Similar to books, footnotes can be ignored while reading, but provide additional background information on the meaning or context.
-A footnote adds user-defined meta data to the element, which allows the application to read or understand the data in a specific way.
+The grammar tries to be minimalistic while covering all possible use cases.
+Missing features of the format can be supplemented by so-called _footnotes_.
+Similar to books, footnotes can be ignored when reading if the meaning of the content is known, but provide additional background information about the meaning or context.
+A footnote adds user-defined metadata to the element that allows the application to read or understand the data in a specific way.

+Translated with www.DeepL.com/Translator (free version)

 Properties
 ----------